 - Kick the Son of a Bitch: The first thing we learn when he makes his dramatic reappearance at the finale of the game is that he stole the Golden Armor from Arley, Kasa, and Hocus, and either threw them from the Sky Fortress or at least left them very roughed up.
 Edward, at least, seems distraught by this.

-- Laughing Mad: When the Sky Fortress begins falling.
+- Laughing Mad: When the Sky Fortress begins falling, ensuring Oblivia's destruction by tsunami.
 He passes out shortly after.

 - Misanthrope Supreme: After imprisonment.